By Rob Shaul

 Focusing on strength, how strong is “strong enough” for mountain and tactical athletes?

-In answering, first we are interesting in “Relative Strength” – or strength per bodyweight.
+In answering, first we are interested in “Relative Strength” – or strength per bodyweight.
 Mostly, mountain and tactical athletes move themselves around – and their strength per bodyweight is most important.

 Second, over the years we’ve developed the following Mountain and Tactical Athlete Strength Standards.
 These are “loose” standards we’ve evolved over the years as we’ve learned and improved.
 Here are most recent.
 “BW” stands for “Bodyweight”: